 Bathroom design

-My business has primarily grown through word of mouth, but I am always happy to receive enquiries from new clients.
 If you are interested in what I can offer, or you'd like to learn more, please do get in touch.
 An initial visit to your home and a quote are always free and no obligation.
 I am happy to meet on your schedule, be that evenings, weekends or early mornings.
 If you do choose to work with me, my quotes are tailored to your specific needs, so you only pay for the services which are right for you.

 Sometimes you don't need full design services, you just need someone to make some scale drawings.
 Whether you're looking to submit your own planning application, just need an electrical or drainage plan for your existing design, or want floorplans to sell your house, I can help!
 I am happy to provide measured surveys and scale drawings of your existing house.
 I can also work off your sketches to provide drawings of your own proposed design suitable for planning applications or to share your vision with your builder.
 See my page on Planning Drawings for more details.